aim-rsf/browseMetadata/README.md

 of browsing through each table within a chosen dataset.
 The user is asked to categorise each data element (variable) within a table into a domain related to their research question, and these categorisations get saved in a csv file for later reference.

 To speed up this process, the function automatically categorises some variables that regularly appear in health datasets (e.g. ID, Sex, Age).
+The function also accounts for the same data element appearing in multiple tables across a dataset, and allows the user to active a table copying function which copies categorisations they've done for one table, onto the current table they are processing.

 🚧 :warning: This package is in early development, and has only been tested on a limited number of metadata files.
 In theory, this package